fukamachi/caveman/README.markdown

   (format nil "Welcome, ~A" |name|))
 ```

-This is similar to Caveman1's `@url` except its argument list.
-You don't have to specify an argument when you don't need it.
+This is similar to Caveman1's `@url` except for its argument list.
+You don't have to specify an argument when it is not required.

 `defroute` is just a macro.
-It provides same feature to `@route`.
+It provides the same functionality as `@route`.

 ```common-lisp
 (defroute index "/" ()